best-practice-and-impact/qa-of-code-guidance/book/testing_code.md

 ````

-In this chapter we will cover describe a more formalised method for testing.
+In this chapter we will describe a more formalised method for testing.

-In order of increasing scale, the main layers of testing covered here are:
+In order of increasing scale, the main layers of testing covered here will be:

 * Unit testing - assuring that functions or class methods perform as expected
 * Integration testing - assuring that multiple units interact with each other as expected